top of page

 • Helps maintain function

+However, technique and control are crucial.
 Patients in this stage who are under knee arthritis treatment in Mumbai are usually encouraged to stay active.

 Proper Technique for Stair Climbing

 Incorrect technique can worsen symptoms.
+A simple rule can help reduce stress:

-• While going up — step with the stronger leg first
+• While going up — step with the stronger leg first.

-• While going down — step with the affected leg first
+• While going down — step with the affected leg first.

 Stairs in Moderate Knee Arthritis